-Why Roofing Systems in High Mountain Areas Like Park City Are Under More Stress Than More Moderate Climates
+4 Reasons Roofing Systems in Park City Wear Faster Than in Moderate Climates

 1. Extreme Temperature Fluctuations